OpenNewsLabs/autoEdit_2/Notes/notes_on_Testing.md

 Testing

+## General questions

-- How to test code that connects to an API
+- How to test code that connects to an API?
+- How to test code that uses ffmpeg/ffprobe?
+- in jsdoc, all files following convention `name_of_module/index.js` appear as named `index`. workaround?

 ## video_to_html5_webm
 Does this even need to be tested?